thanos-io/thanos/docs/components/query.md

 # Querier/Query

-The `thanos query` command (also known as "Querier") implements the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/) to query data in a Thanos cluster via PromQL.
+The `thanos query` command (also known as "Querier") primarily implements the server that exposes the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/) using Prometheus PromQL engine to query data in a Thanos cluster via PromQL.

-In short, it gathers the data needed to evaluate the query from underlying [StoreAPIs](https://github.com/thanos-io/thanos/blob/main/pkg/store/storepb/rpc.proto), evaluates the query and returns the result.
+In short, it gathers the data needed to evaluate the query from underlying [StoreAPIs](https://github.com/thanos-io/thanos/blob/main/pkg/store/storepb/rpc.proto), merges and deduplicate series, evaluates the query and returns the result.
+This allows "federated" global view of your metrics.

+Apart from federating PromQL based Query APIs, Querier is capable of federating other metric specific endpoints:

+* Labels
+* Exemplars
+* Scrape Targets
+* Alerts and Rules
+* Metadata

-Querier is fully stateless and horizontally scalable.
+> Querier is fully stateless and horizontally scalable.
+Querier is designed to work well no matter if you use sidecar, receiver or mixed Thanos deployment.

 Example command to run Querier: